sematext/docs/docs/logs/field-types.md

 ## Date

 Use this type for all date and time fields.
 One such field is @timestamp, which contains log event creation time.
-See [examples](supported-date-formats)
+See [examples](supported-date-formats).

 ## Geo-Point

-Geo-point data type accept latitude-longitude pairs, which can be used to store information about the geographical location of a point.
+Geo-point data type accepts latitude-longitude pairs, which can be used to store information about the geographical location of a point.
 This can be used to search log events geographically or by distance from a central point.
-This can be useful for example on dashboards presenting maps.
+This can be useful on dashboards presenting maps, for example.

-Usage example of a `geo` field which has geo-point type is demonstrated below:
+Example of a `geo` field which has geo-point type:

     curl -XPOST https://logsene-receiver.sematext.com/<token>/example/ -d '{
       "geo" : {
         "lat": 52.40,
         "lon": 16.93
       },
-      "message": "Hello, Logsene!"
+      "message": "Hello from Sematext!"
     }'

-**Please note:**
+**Note:**

-If you want to use this field type you can either send documents with a field in a format presented above.
+If you want to use this field type you can send documents with a field in a format presented above.
 Data in such a format will be automatically detected as geo-point.
-Alternatively you can go to Field Editor to manually create a field of geo-point type.
+Alternatively, you can use Field Editor to manually create a field of geo-point type.